veyeimaging/rk35xx_firefly/How to use MV and RAW series cameras on Firefly's board.md

 ## Upgrade Firefly Ubuntu system

-For the ROC-RK3588S-PC, we have provided an image of the release system.
+For the ROC-RK3566-PC and ROC-RK3588S-PC, we have provided an image of the release system.

-Download the latest rk358x_firefly_ubuntu.tar.gz from https://github.com/veyeimaging/rk35xx_firefly/releases/ .
+Download the latest Ubuntu imge from https://github.com/veyeimaging/rk35xx_firefly/releases/ .

-Refer to the [Firefly documentation](https://wiki.t-firefly.com/en/ROC-RK3588S-PC/upgrade_bootmode.html) to burn in a standard system.
+Refer to the Firefly documentation [ ROC-RK3566-PC](https://wiki.t-firefly.com/en/ROC-RK3566-PC/03-upgrade_firmware.html) [ROC-RK3588S-PC](https://wiki.t-firefly.com/en/ROC-RK3588S-PC/upgrade_bootmode.html) to burn in a standard system.

 ## Check system status
 ### Whether the camera is correctly recognized